RazeAbbas/code-beautifier/README.md

-# code-beautifier
+# String Tools

-you can use this code for making your HTML code more reliable
+you can use this code for making your Code more reliable.
+Using the string tools for making it more beautify. encode and decode the strings.